wduquette/advent/README.md

 ## To Do

-* Consider giving Scenery a different view than Thing.
+* Consider providing a Inventory view, when that's all we care about.
 * Consider giving Room a scenery Inventory
-* Add VarComponent (containing a HashSet<Var>).
-* Replace current world.vars with the entity properties.
 * Add dictionary: preferred words with synonyms.
 * Convert input from user's words to preferred words before pattern matching.